LassePladsen/Rawe-ceek-bot/README.md

  Needs the discord bot token, the bots discord user id, and the discord channel id given in a json file, default using "discord_data.json" with keys "token", "bot_id", and "channel_id".
 The bot defaults to adding reaction emojis to each embed, but different if its a race week embed or no race week embed.
 The emoji defaults are custom emojis so they wont work for your discord.
 Change the emojis in the emoji argument for bot.send_week_embed().

- Run bot.py to start the bot loop.
+ Run bot.py to start the bot loop.s